 LAE is committed to offering students a learning experience that is challenging and rewarding and that prepares them well to make applications to university.
 LAE is keenly aware that addressing individual learning requirements is crucial to each sixth former’s success, and all teachers are committed to ensuring that lessons challenge and support all sixth formers.
-LAE is committed to providing Learning Support (LS) to sixth formers who are likely to benefit from it.
+LAE is committed to providing Learning Support to sixth formers who are likely to benefit from it.

 LAE takes a proactive approach to identifying and supporting sixth formers who are likely to benefit from Learning Support; students with previously identified Special Educational Needs are supported, where appropriate.
 We also recognise that we may have to identify and support sixth formers whose high academic achievements have hitherto masked a likelihood of benefitting from our support.
 Learning Support may be applicable to any sixth formers with a diagnosis of a SEND (Special Educational Need & Disability) but in some cases it can be made available to those without.
 Teachers are trained to identify characteristics of sixth formers who are likely to benefit from Learning Support and a referral system ensures that their observations are followed up.
 LAE maintains a register of sixth formers receiving Learning Support and tracks their academic performance.
-The Learning and Language Coach (LLC) evaluates the effectiveness of Learning Support on an ongoing basis.
+The Special Education Needs Co-ordinator (SENCo) and Learning Coach (LLC) evaluates the effectiveness of Learning Support on an ongoing basis.

 SEND process at LAE